-Transfers from the central bank thus capture, albeit in a stylized way, unconventional monetary programs aiming at increasing national governments' fiscal space through public capital flows.
+Transfers from the central bank thus capture, albeit in a stylized way, anti-fragmentation programs aiming at increasing national governments' fiscal space through public capital flows.
 For instance, purchases of government bonds by the central bank fall into this category, insofar as they lead to lower interest payments on public debt.
-We therefore associate the transfers $T_i$ with the unconventional side of monetary policy.
+We therefore associate the transfers T_i with the antifragmentation side of monetary policy.19